nev3rfail/diakritika/README.md

 # Ďíáǩříťíǩád

->I just thought that it's a shame the word `diakritika` does not have any diacriticas in it.
+>I just thought that it's a shame the word `diakritika` does not have any diacritics in it.

 #### Key points